CSublow/milestone-project-one/README.md

 The finished book-us.html page differs from the wireframe in that the testimonials section was implemented in the finished product.
 This decision was taken during the consideration of additional user stories that took place after the project was being coded.
 It was felt that prospective clients of The Monkees would need to see some sort of marketing in order to increase the chances of them making a booking.

 ### action-page.html
-This is a dummy action page which does not utilise any server-side functionality but simulates the process the user would go through when they submit the contact form.
+This is a dummy action page which does not utilise any server-side functionality but simulates the process that the user would go through when they submit the contact form.
 This page consists of a "thank you" message.

 No wireframe was created for this page due to its simple format making a wireframe unnecessary.

 ### music.html
 This page acts as a hub for the music subpages.
 It comprises of the featured album cover image (also displayed on index.html) and album heading displayed at a prominent position towards the top of the page, along with other albums displayed three per row going down the page.
 This layout is responsive, and collapses to a one album per row stacked layout on smaller viewports.
-Each of the album images and headings is a link that takes the user through to its respective music subpage.
+Each of the album images and headings is a link that takes the user through to the respective music subpage.

 ### music page (subpage)
 Each of the music subpages possesses the same layout.
 The first row consists of the album cover image and a release date along with a short album description.
 The second row consists of a spotify widget that enables the user to play the album in their browser.
 The responsive layout collapses on smaller screens, so that the album image, the description, and the spotify player are stacked on top of each other.